nusnlp/reacts/README.md

 ### Code
 We provide the code for our method, REACTS, under the folder `code`.

+### Security Notice
+Be cautious when using unknown LLM models.
+Check the HuggingFace [security guidelines](https://huggingface.co/docs/hub/en/security-malware) before loading a model from HuggingFace.

 ### License
 This repository is licensed under the GNU General Public License Version 3 (see [License](./LICENSE.txt)).